isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 provides a non-programmatic way to manage user contexts associated with leases.

-As of Kea 2.7.7, the library also provides support for ``binding-varriables``.
+As of Kea 2.7.7, the library also provides support for ``binding-variables``.
 Binding variables allow the user to store custom values for each lease.
 They are discussed here:
 :ref:`binding-variables`.